Dayn08/Cloud-On_Premise-Agent-File-Transfer/README.md

 Replace <server_url> with your actual server IP or domain.
 The default port is 5050, but you can modify it in server/server.py if needed.

+Now, start the client:
 ```
 python agent.py
 ```
+The terminal will prompt to enter the Agent Name (On-premise's Name).

 Expected output example:

 <img width="611" height="178" alt="image" src="https://github.com/user-attachments/assets/c0478603-1bc6-4b84-ac14-006088bb48df" />